sam-the-tutor/celo-Tutorial/README.md

 Add a main tag with id `vault`, this is where we shall display all the content.

-Inside the main tag, paste the following code.
+Inside the main tag, paste the following code:

 ```html
      <h4 align="center">Total Funds:  <span id="totalFunds"></span></h4>